Sarahabogabir1/Bootcamp/README.md

 Week 7:Working on Final Project

-Week 8:Working on Final Project and Final Presentation
+Week 8:Working on Final Project and Final Presentation.

-Week 9: Career Week and Work on Some Code
+Week 9: Career Week and Work on Some Code.